junwatu/ai-narrative-and-voices/blog/README.md

 ![setup key](images/openai-key.png)

 The OpenAI key is on a project basis, so we need to create a project first in the OpenAI platform and you need also to enable any models that you use on a project.
-For this project, we will need `gpt-4o`, `gpt-4o-mini` and `tts-1` models.
+For this project, we will need `gpt-4o` or `gpt-4o-2024-08-06`, `gpt-4o-mini` and `tts-1` models.

 ![enabled models](images/openai-enabled-models.png)